LiskArchive/lips/proposals/lip-nazar-architecture.md

 ```
 LIP: LIP-nazar-architecture
-Title: Flexible, Resilient and Modular Architecture for Lisk
+Title: Introduce new flexible, resilient and modular architecture for Lisk Core
 Author: Nazar Hussain <nazar@lightcurve.io>
 Status: Draft
 Type: Standards Track
 Module: All
 ```

-# Abstract
+## Abstract

 This LIP proposes a new application architecture for Lisk Core, that would be flexible and modular.
 The goal is to have an architecture which can be extended easily whilst staying resilient for the current and the future.

-# Copyright
+## Copyright

 This LIP is licensed under the [GNU General Public License, version 3](http://www.gnu.org/licenses/gpl-3.0.html).

-# Motivation
+## Motivation

 Lisk Core is a NodeJS application running on a single process.
 The limitation of single-process architectures and tightly coupled code logic can have different impacts on the system.
 For example, consider the following scenarios:

 * We cannot utilize all available hardware cores, as long as the application runs in a single process due to the nature of NodeJS.
 * Due to tightly coupled code, we cannot easily refactor any particular module without an impact on the whole application.
 * We cannot ensure that each individual component of the application remains functional, whilst any other component (or more than one component) faces a problem.
-* If we face a heavy load on the HTTP API which blocks the resources, will impact the performance of block propagation and other components.
+* If we face a heavy load on the HTTP API, which blocks the resources, this will impact the performance of block propagation and other components.

 Such problems encouraged us to orchestrate new flexible, easy to manage, scalable and resilient architecture for Lisk Core.

-# Rationale
+## Rationale

 When designing the architecture for a distributed and decentralised system, a few points need to be considered:

-* The network cannot be assumed to be reliable, so P2P communication should be fail-safe.
+* Different modules could be deployed to different machines in the future.
+Moreover, communication between modules cannot be assumed to be reliable.
+Therefore, the communication between modules should be fail-safe.
+In case of any network failure, a module should check and try to recover automatically.
-* There is always latency in the network, so the code should expect it and handle properly.
+* There is always latency in the communication between modules, so the code should expect it and handle it properly.
 * We have no control or direct guidance over how most individuals install the software, so the distribution should be easy to install.
 * A corollary of the previous point is that we have no control over the physical machines that run Lisk Core, so we should aim to build software which can work well with a range of physical resources.
 * All systems are susceptible to unplanned crashes, so this architecture should be resilient in such cases and support fail-over.